Do you have an idea for a lecture, panel, or workshop you want to do? Let’s make it happen!

-- Workshops can be scheduled for 20 – 50 minute blocks.
+- Workshops can be scheduled for 60 minute blocks with an additional 15 minutes for questions and cleanup.
 Longer workshops can be requested.

-- If you will not need a full hour or half-hour time block, please notify us in your application so we can schedule accordingly.
+- If you will need a different time block, please notify us in your application so we can schedule accordingly.

 - Steampunk content is preferred.
 Science, fantasy, art, fashion, etc.